 For beginning guitarists, playing the Silent Night chords is a snap - both the keys of D and A have no difficult chords, and the melody is familiar.
 If your students don't know this Christmas tune, they can play the tablature to learn the melody of the Silent Night carol.

 Finger-picking is very beautiful with this Christmas carol.
 The basic six-note pattern I discussed in Greensleeves and wrote out in the second arrangement of Scarborough Fair works very well with this piece.
 Also, a slow 3-beat pattern is quiet and lovely, and a good exercise for your beginning finger-pickers: thumb and middle finger pluck (pinch) together, then index, then ring.
 One, two, three.
+(UPDATE: Two of my students managed to play this pattern in unison at a recital last night while I and another student picked the melody.)

 With beginners, this is an opportunity to reinforce "WHAT IS THE BASS NOTE" of this chord?
 Even my newer guitar players have memorized that Em and G chords start with string 6, while the C and A chords start with string 5, and D starts on string 4 (the D string!), for example.